- Two out of three Australians will develop some form of skin cancer in their lifetime

 Unlike many other cancers, skin cancer is often visible, making it easier to detect in the early stages.
 Most skin cancers that are diagnosed and treated early can be cured.

 Get to know what is normal for your skin and be alert to any changing moles, freckles or spots.
 Cancer Council recommends you check your skin regularly and if you notice any changes, see your doctor as soon as possible.

 Everyone can check their own skin.
 It helps to have someone assist you with those difficult to see places.
 If you have a partner or someone you feel comfortable with, ask them to help you.
-With a bit of practice most people can check their whole body in 15 minutes.
 Why not check your skin when you are getting dressed or getting out of the shower?